mdrisser/iidp/README.md

 This is the initial commit of the documentation template.
 There are still at least a few peices that need to be added to the template, but I believe that the template is in a usable enough state to warrant the initial commit.

 The template is in Microsoft Word format as Word is the most widely used word processor.
 Since Open Office / Libre Office will open Word format files, this shouldn't be a major issue.

+IIDP is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+A copy of the license can be found in the license subfolder and on the web at (Summary) http://creativecommons.org/licenses/by-sa/4.0/, and (License) https://creativecommons.org/licenses/by-sa/4.0/legalcode.